2 Days in Athens, Greece: Perfect Athens Itinerary for First-Timers

 By 146 BC, the Romans had conquered all of ancient Greece.
 Between 19 and 11 BC, Julius Caesar and Augustus funded the construction of the Roman Forum in Athens for markets.
 During the Byzantine period and the Turkish occupation, the Roman Forum was covered with houses, workshops, churches, and mosques.
 Excavations began in the mid-1800s – and today, important monuments such as the Gate of Athena Archegetis, the East Propylon entrance, and the Tower of the Winds still stand.

-You might be happy enough to see the Roman Forum from outside of the fence, since you can pretty much see it all.
+You might be happy enough to see the Roman Forum from outside the fence – especially if you recently spent four days in Rome.

-However, if you want a closer look, you can purchase an Athens Combo Ticket which includes entry to the Acropolis and six other archaeological sites (including the Roman Agora, Ancient Greek Agora, and Hadrianโs Library).
+However, if you want a closer look, you can purchase an Athens Combo Ticket, which includes entry to the Acropolis and six other archaeological sites (including the Roman Agora, Ancient Greek Agora, and Hadrianโs Library).
 It also comes with audio guides!
-Click here to purchase yours!
 Otherwise, the standalone Roman Forum ticket costs โฌ8.

 Stop by Hadrianโs Library